Global Health Concentration

 Selectives (Take at least 6 credits from this list):

-The excitement around social innovation and entrepreneurship has spawned numerous startups focused on tackling world problems, particularly in the fields of education and health.
+- The excitement around social innovation and entrepreneurship has spawned numerous startups focused on tackling world problems, particularly in the fields of education and health.
 The best social ventures are launched with careful consideration paid to research, design, and efficacy.
 This course offers students insights into understanding how to effectively develop, evaluate, and scale social ventures.
-Using TeachAIDS (an award-winning nonprofit educational technology social venture used in 78 countries) as a primary case study, students will be given an in-depth look into how the entity was founded and scaled globally.
+Using TeachAids (an award-winning nonprofit educational technology social venture used in 82 countries) as a primary case study, students will be given an in-depth look into how the entity was founded and scaled globally.
 Guest speakers will include world-class experts and entrepreneurs in Philanthropy, Medicine, Communications, Education, and Technology.
+Open to both undergraduate and graduate students.